grounds/grounds-exec/docs/NEW_LANGUAGE.md

 - The user of this container will be `dev`
 - This container will run `run.sh` and takes as parameter a string whith arbitrary code inside.

-Nb: Checkout first [here](https://github.com/docker-library) if there is an official image for the language stack you are trying to add.

-If this is the case, just inherit from the latest tag of the official image:

-    FROM python:latest

-    COPY run.sh /home/dev/run.sh

-    RUN useradd dev
-    RUN chown -R dev: /home/dev

-    WORKDIR /home/dev
-    USER dev

-    ENTRYPOINT ["/home/dev/run.sh"]

 ### Inside the shell script:

 1. Add sh shebang line: